-Diary of an Athlete – What’s it like to do sport during pregnancy?
+Diary of an Athlete – how active should I be during pregnancy?

 Yes!
 We’re pregnant! 😊

-I never doubted that I would work out during pregnancy - I'm the sporty type!
-In fact, I wouldn’t know myself without sport...
+Working out during pregnancy: I never doubted for a minute that I would work out during my pregnancy - I've always been very active.
+In fact, I wouldn’t feel like myself if I didn't work out...
 When I found out that I was pregnant, I felt great and thought, sure, everything will go according to plan.

-But guess what... the nausea and extreme fatigue of the first trimester came on fast... and on top of the obvious challenges that come with these unpleasant side effects, I found it difficult to face the fact that I had neither the energy nor the desire to do sports.
-Even before I had a pregnancy belly, I’d come back from a walk as if I’d just run a half marathon.
-And bodyweight training suddenly become so hard – and I’m someone who used to regularly work out with weights in the gym.
+But guess what... nausea and the extreme fatigue of the first trimester came on fast... and on top of the obvious challenges that come with these unpleasant side effects, I found it difficult to face the fact that I had neither the energy nor the desire to workout.
+Even before I had a belly, I’d come back from a short walk as if I’d just run a half marathon.
+And bodyweight training suddenly became so hard – and I’m someone who used to weight train at the gym regularly.

 What was going on here?
 Would I not be able to train for nine months?

 Luckily, the fatigue passed, and so did the nausea.
-As I progressed into the second trimester, I felt like I was coming back to myself.
-The forced ‘break’ had done its thing, and in any case, I didn’t plan to return to the training intensity and weights I was used to before I fell pregnant; I knew that this was not the time to push my training to its limits, and even though it was one of my favorite things, I was just so happy to get back to it at all that I wasn’t too bothered about how fast I was running.
+As I progressed into the second trimester, I felt like I was returning to my old self again.
+The forced ‘break’ had done its thing, and in any case, I had no plans to return to the high-intensity training I was doing pre-pregnancy; I knew that this was not the time to push my training to its limits, and even though it was one of my favorite things, I was just so happy to get back to it at all that I wasn’t too bothered about how fast I was running.

-These days, listening to my body has taken on an even greater and more significant meaning – I’m literally training with a finger on my pulse (because even the maximum pulse rate permitted during pregnancy is lower than before).
+These days, listening to my body has taken on even greater and more significant meaning – I’m literally training with a finger on the pulse (Even the maximum heart rate recommended during pregnancy is lower than before).

 It is actually recommended for pregnant women to engage in physical activity; the ACSM* recommends 150 minutes a week of moderate exercise, in a combination of both aerobic and resistance activities.
 It’s also recommended to incorporate daily pelvic floor exercises.
 So, it’s worth finding solutions for an activity that both suits the way you feel and is in line with recommendations about exercise during pregnancy.
 (Of course, everyone makes their own choices, often depending on the type and level of activity they were used to before their pregnancy.)